Mariotim3/arlo-discord-bot/README.md

 # arlo-discord-bot

-This was an unfinished project lol.
+This was/is an unfinished project that I'm probably never going back to lol.

+Beware, the code is extremely messy!!!